 God in His word reminds us over and over again, He is just, and His justice will be served.
 Evil will not have the last word.

-God may You open his eyes to know that there is a love that great, there is a mercy that great.
+So God, may You open his eyes to know that there is a love that great.
+There is a mercy that great.
 That it’s found in You, that it’s found in Jesus.
 God, we pray for the exaltation of Jesus among Iranians.
 We pray for the exaltation of Jesus in the world, the just and merciful savior of the nations.
-We pray for the exaltation of Jesus through our lives.
-We love You Lord and we praise You for Your justice and Your mercy, according to Judges chapter nine, verses 56 and 57.
-In Jesus’ name, amen.
+God, we pray for the exaltation of Jesus through our lives.
+We love You Lord and we praise You for Your justice and Your mercy, according to Judges 9:56–57.
+In Jesus’ name, Amen.